Skip to content

 Pitch Gyradius & Seakeeping

 The tendency of a vessel to hobby-horse is governed by its “pitch gyradius” – how far from the pitch axis (roughly amidships) the boat’s mass is distributed.
-A long, heavy bow increases the gyradius and makes the boat pitch more violently, like a see-saw with weights at both ends.
-This is the deep justification for the wave-piercing reverse bow: by removing buoyancy from the bow tip, the designer reduces the pitch-restoring force at the bow, which lowers the natural pitching frequency and makes the boat less likely to resonate with common wave periods of 6–12 seconds.
+A long, heavy bow increases the gyradius and makes the boat pitch more, like a see-saw with weights at both ends.
+This is the justification for the wave-piercing reverse bow: by removing buoyancy from the bow tip, the designer reduces the pitch-restoring force at the bow, which lowers the natural pitching frequency and makes the boat less likely to resonate with common wave periods of 6–12 seconds.

 Summary – Four Bows, Four Philosophies